 SQL statement strings and recommended processing methods

 Is it a query?
 Does it have placeholders?
-Processing method to use
+Processing method to u Processing method to use

 No No Method 1

 No Yes Method 2

 Yes No Method 3

 Yes Yes Method 4

 5.1.
 Method 1: Non-query Statements Without Parameters